learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## The Assumptions of Our Model

-In order to build this stochastic simulation, we'll have to accept some assumptions.
-In order to simplify the complexity of the model, we'l assume:
+In order to build this stochastic simulation, you'll have to accept some assumptions.
+In order to simplify the complexity of the model, assume:

 * Vaccines are 100% effective.
 * Infected individuals that recover from the disease are now immune to catching the disease a second time (think Chickenpox)